 Finally, OnePlus has also released travel gear, most notably OnePlus-branded backpacks.
 However, this doesn’t seem to be a major focus for the company and is instead a treat for hardcore fans of the brand.

 OnePlus phones: a breakdown of your options

 There are only two categories of smartphones on OnePlus’ roster — its flagship numbered series and the Nord series.
 Within the flagship series, there are a few subcategories that exist as riffs on the primary phone.
-The Nord series focuses on the mid-range market and only has one device as of now.
+The Nord series focuses on the mid-range market and only has a handful of devices as of now.

 The flagship numbered series